 This volume comprises 25 research papers and firsthand experiences aimed at informing policy, programming and advocacy, presented by workshop participants as well as a synthesis of the key recommendations debated and validated by participants (see the Annex for the live notes drawn during each of the daily wrap-up sessions).
-This synthesis aims to serve as a roadmap for strategic engagement with States and different asylum and migration stakeholders at the local, national and international levels.
+This synthesis aims to serve as a roadmap for strategic engagement with States and different as the local, national and international levels.